A Hot Summer Afternoon at Zoo Tampa

 Koala Bear

-Lowry Park is one of the few zoos that houses a Koala Bear.
+This is one of the few zoos that houses a Koala Bear.
 Koala bears are a unique sight only found in a handful of zoos, such as the San Diego Zoo, the Columbus Zoo and Aquarium, and the Los Angeles Zoo.
-According to the Zookeeper chat, Koalas barely drink any water.
+According to the Zookeeper chat we attended, Koalas barely drink any water.
 They get their water from eating Eucalyptus plants.
+I love attending these talks because you can learn so many interesting tidbits.
+They are free so you might as well see if anything is going on the day of your visit (check your map for more details).

-On another interesting and disgusting! side note, Koalas babies eat their mother’s fecal matter in order to obtain necessary bacteria for digestion.
+On another interesting and disgusting! side note, we learned that Koalas babies eat their mother’s fecal matter in order to obtain necessary bacteria for digestion.
 Coprophagia refers to the consumption of fecal matter and is actually common amongst many animal and insect species, including: flies, gorillas, and elephants.

 Safari ride

-A guided safari tram ride takes you through a special section of the park that is closed to pedestrians.
+One unique extra experience which is included with your admission is a guided safari tram ride takes you through a special section of the park that is closed to pedestrians.
 This entertaining ride gives you an up close look at gopher tortoises, rhinos, Okapi, elephants, and more!
-It would have been more interesting if the ride traveled through the entire zoo (like Chicago’s Brookfield Zoo), however, the ride was a nice relaxing breezy break from walking around in the blazing heat all afternoon.
+It would have been more interesting if the ride traveled through the entire zoo (like Chicago’s Brookfield Zoo), however, the ride is a nice relaxing breezy break from walking around in the blazing heat all afternoon and the staff tries hard to make it entertaining.
+The line is often long, so get here right at opening if possible.

 Rides included with admission

-Zoo Tampa is unique in that several amusement park rides are scattered amongst the zoo: a carousel, a small roller coaster, a water ride, bumper boats, and a few other kiddie rides.
+This zoo is unique in that several amusement park rides are scattered amongst the zoo: a carousel, a small roller coaster, a water ride, bumper boats, and a few other kiddie rides.
 Personally, I felt it took away from the peaceful nature of a zoo, but those with kids might appreciate the extra entertainment.
 On the other hand, the water ride is a great way to cool off on a hot summer day – you will get absolutely soaked!
+I’ve only been on it a few times (on really hot days), but let’s just say I cooled off quite a bit.

 Best time to visit

-The zoo is small, nicely laid out, and easy to walk around.
-There is some attractive landscaping in certain parts of the zoo, but just not enough shade for a summer visit.
+This zoo is small, nicely laid out, and easy to walk around.
+There is some attractive landscaping in certain parts of the zoo, but just not enough shade to justify a summer visit unless you have a membership and can leave at any time and not feel like you wasted a bunch of money.
 A visit during the really hot season (July, August, and September), is honestly unbearable due to the hot, humid temperatures.
-Despite the brutally hot August temperatures, we managed to cover the entire zoo, however, it was extremely uncomfortable.
 A late fall or winter visit would be ideal.
+If you are a local, I recommend a membership as it will pay for itself in just a few visits and you also get entry to holiday events for free.

 Dining at the zoo

 You will find a variety of restaurants scattered throughout the park.
 There is even a Starbucks for those who can’t go without their morning coffee!
 Safari Lodge is a casual restaurant serving favorites like pasta, tacos, and sandwiches.
-I recommend enjoying a coffee at the zoo and packing a picnic lunch.
+I recommend enjoying a coffee at the zoo and packing a picnic lunch (we usually pick up some to-go salads or wraps from Trader Joe’s).
 If it’s too hot to dine outside, consider visiting a local restaurant after your visit Ella’s Folk Art Cafe and Mekenita Cantina are 2 great choices in the vicinity.

 Annual Memberships